-As part of WWU's commitment, updated training will be issued in 2019 to all employees and relevant third parties to refresh understanding of the Act and raise awareness of slavery and human trafficking risks.
-WWU encourage the reporting on slavery and human trafficking and other ethical matters.
+Whilst WWU aimed to issue refreshed training, to all employees and relevant third parties to refresh understanding of the Act and raise awareness of slavery and human trafficking risks, this has been delayed by the Covid-19 pandemic.
+Refreshed training is aimed to take place in the next financial year.
+WWU encourages the reporting on slavery and human trafficking and other ethical matters.
 WWU operates a confidential whistleblowing process which allows individuals to report any concerns on any matter in confidence, and this has recently been strengthened by partnering with a third-party company which provides an independent and confidential service for individuals to make a report via telephone or online.